tlorans/ClimateInvestingNLP/docs/source/asimpleframework.md

 ### Keywords Extraction and Theme-Specific Keywords

 We first need to extract, for each firm, a set of keywords $K_{i,t}$ from the firm specific text.
 We also need to define a set $S$ of theme-specific keywords to be compared with.

+Let's have an example with the following text:

+*The profitable growth in the gas and low carbon electricity integrated value chains is one of the key axes of Total's strategy.
+In order to give more visibility to these businesses, a new reporting structure for the business segments’ financial information has been put in place, effective January 1, 2019 and organized around four business segments: Exploration & Production (EP), Integrated Gas, Renewables & Power segment (iGRP), Refining & Chemicals (RC) and Marketing & Services (MS).
+The iGRP segment spearheads Total’s ambitions in integrated gas (including LNG, liquefied natural gas) and low carbon electricity businesses.
+It consists of the upstream and midstream LNG activity that was previously reported in the EP segment (refer to the indicative list of assets in the Annex) and the activity previously reported in the Gas Renewables & Power segment.
+The new EP segment is adjusted accordingly.*

+Below, we install the package `keyphrase-vectorizers` that will extract keywords from the text above.

 ```python
 !pip install keyphrase-vectorizers